-Release of Information Client name: Date o of birth: I. My Authorization I release health information or behavior records maintained by: (example: company, school district, Far Northern Regional Centerplease list all the Reason(s) for this authorization (check all that apply): at my request at the request of Best Behavior, LLC other (specify) This authorization ends on: (year from today's date) Or when the following event occurs: II.
-My Rights I understand I do not have to sign this authorization to get behavioral serv ices from Best Behavior, LLC I may revoke this authorization in writing.
-If I did, it would not affect any Best Behavior, LLC based upon this authorization.
-Two ways to revoke t Call Best Behavior, LLC and request written confirmation of revo or Write a letter to Best Behavior, LLC stating the revocation Once health information is disclosed, the person or organization that receive it.
-Privacy laws may no longer protect it. ives it may re-disclose Parent or legally authorized individual signature Date Partner, Best Behavior, LLC Best Behavior LLC 2
+Release of Information Client name: Date of birth: I. My Authorization I release health information or behavior record company, school district, Far Northern Region s maintained by: (example: Pediatrician, insurance nal Centerplease list all that apply) Reason(s) for this authorization (check all that at my request at the request of Best Behavior, LLC other (specify) This authorization ends on: (year from today's Or when the following event occurs: date) II.
+My Rights I understand I do not have to sign this authoriz ation to get behavioral services from Best Behavior, LLC • did, it would not affect any actions already taken by the tion.
+Two ways to revoke this authorization are: Call Best Behavior, LLC and request v vritten confirmation of revocation of authorization.
+Write a letter to Best Behavior, or LLC stating the revocation of authorization.
+Once health information is disclosed, the perso it.
+Privacy laws may no longer protect it. on or organization that receives it may re-disclose Parent or legally authorized individual signature re Date Partner, Best Behavior, LLC